 Click-through rate (CTR)

-It shows how many times recipients clicked on links in emails.
-Continuing our example above, let's imagine that your email was received by 100 people, and only 25 clicked on the links in it.
-The CTR of this email is 25%.
-If the click-through rate is low, it means your email strategy has some mistakes.
-In this case, it is necessary to analyze, and fix the them.
+CTR shows how many times subscribers clicked on links in emails.
+Let's suppose that your email was received by 100 people, and only 25 clicked on the links in it.
+The CTR is 25%.
+If the click-through rates are low, it means your email strategy has some mistakes.
+In this case, it is necessary to analyze and fix.

 Click-through rate (CTOR)

-CTOR is an indicator of engagement.
-Imagine that your email was delivered to 100 people, 60 people opened it, and only 10 clicked on the links.
-The CTOR of this email is 16.6%.
+The engagement of users is determined by CTOR.
+For example, your email was delivered to 100 people, 60 people opened it, and only ten clicked on the links.
+The rate is 16.6%.

 2. Email text length